 Get into streaming, or go deeper

-Then there are the streaming TV options; Roku, Apple, Google Chromecast, just to name a few.
+Then there are the streaming TV options; Roku, Apple, Amazon Fire TV and Google Chromecast, just to name a few.
 External streaming devices can all bring you TV on demand, on a variety of screens in your home whenever and wherever you want.
 Of course if you’re getting a new TV, chances are it has smart streaming built in, but if it’s, say a Chromecast TV and you’re deep into the Apple TV universe, having an additional external streaming device might make sense for you.

 New TVs and components that work for you